The Sysnative Witch Project

 Option 2:

-We got 3 options left, the second option is a little different.
-I could not find any documentation if this a proper solution, but it works…
+We have some options left.
+This option is a little different and uses a different approach.
+I could not find any documentation if this is a proper solution, but who cares? it works…

 Another option would be to create the additional PowerShell script itself and make sure you attach it to the intunewin file.